JavaZakariae/Linux-commands/README.md

 ## Sort commands
 - Sort command, to sort files content line by line in an alphabetical order: ```sort a.txt``` will only print the sorted order. ```sort a.txt > b.txt``` will redirect the sorted order output to the new file. ```sort a.txt > temp.txt``` and ```mv temp.txt > a.txt``` will make change on the same source file.
 - Sort in a reverse alphabetical order: ```sort -r a.txt```
-- The spaces in the beginnning of a line are ignored, blank line came first when sorting, Upper case before lowercase, If the file contains numbers, the numbers will come before letters.
+- The spaces in the beginning of a line are ignored, blank line came first when sorting, Upper case before lowercase, If the file contains numbers, the numbers will come before letters.
 - If we want only unique lines, no duplicate, we should use ```-u``` option, ```sort -u a.txt```
 - If we want to sort based on numerical values: ```sort -n a.txt```, ```sort -nr a.txt```
-- Sort based on the column line number:  ``` ls etc/ -l | head -7 | sort -rk 5``` will show the info of the top 7 files in etc folder and will sort them recursivly based on the fifth column (length of file).
+- Sort based on the column line number:  ``` ls etc/ -l | head -7 | sort -rk 5``` will show the info of the top 7 files in etc folder and will sort them recursively based on the fifth column (length of file).
 - Sort based on the column lines in a file composed by lines in the following format ```token1:token2:token3```, ```:``` is called a separator.
 To sort such file: ```sort -k 3 -t ":" a.txt```

 ## Uniq commands
 - Find unique content ```sort -u a.txt```, but uniq command is more powerful, ```uniq a.txt``` works only on sorted files, ```sort a.txt | uniq```.
 - With uniq command, we can use multiple options:
-  - ```-d```: to disply ony duplicate lines.
+  - ```-d```: to display ony duplicate lines.
-  - ```-c```: to disply numbers of occurences of each line.
+  - ```-c```: to display numbers of occurrences of each line.
   - ```-i```: to ignore case while comparing.
-  - ```-u```: to disply ony unique lines.
+  - ```-u```: to display ony unique lines.

 ## Input and Output
 - command take some input and produces some output:
   - Input in two forms: stdin or command line argument, stdin example: `echo "hello" >> file.txt`,  command line argument example:  `touch file.txt`
-  - Output in two forms: stdout or stderror, stderror in cas when the terminal print arrors.
+  - Output in two forms: stdout or stderror, stderror in cas when the terminal print arrows.
 - Standard Input, Standard Output and Standard Error are data stream and can be redirected from one place to another place.
 Hence, piping and redirection are possible on those data streams.
-    - stdIn associated with the number 0, by defualt it is connected with the keyboard.
+    - stdIn associated with the number 0, by default it is connected with the keyboard.
     - stdOutput associated with the number 1, connected with the terminal.
     - stdError associated with the number 2, connected with the terminal.